 The essays collected in Recasting the Past study the warp and weft of Africa’s homespun historical work.
 Contributors trace the strands of discourse from which historical entrepreneurs drew, highlighting the sources of inspiration and reference that enlivened their work.
 By illuminating the conventions of the past, Africa’s history writers set their contemporary constituents on a path toward a particular future.
 History writing was a means by which entrepreneurs conjured up constituencies, claimed legitimate authority, and mobilized people around a cause.
 By illuminating the spheres of debate in which Africa’s own scholars participated, Recasting the Past repositions the practice of modern history.

-Derek R. Peterson is a senior lecturer in African history and director of the Centre of African Studies at the University of Michigan.
+Derek R. Peterson is Ali Mazrui Collegiate Professor of History and African Studies at the University of Michigan.
 He is the author of Creative Writing: Translation, Bookkeeping, and the Work of Imagination in Colonial Kenya, and editor of The Invention of Religion: Rethinking Belief in Politics and History.
+More info →

-Giacomo Macola is senior lecturer in African history at the University of Kent and research fellow in the Centre for Africa Studies of the University of the Free State.
+Giacomo Macola is associate professor in African history at Sapienza Università di Roma and research fellow in the Centre for Africa Studies of the University of the Free State.
 The author of Liberal Nationalism in Central Africa: A Biography of Harry Mwaanga Nkumbula, he has also coedited (with Derek Peterson) Recasting the Past: History Writing and Political Work in Modern Africa.
+More info →